Simpler algorithmically unrecognizable 4-manifolds: Modified Borisov's encoding

+Given two edges (possibly loops) of $H$, we say that they are \emph{equivalent}, if they are isotopic via an isotopy fixing the endpoints and avoiding other vertices of $H$.
+We build a graph $H'$ from $H$ by keeping the vertices and picking exactly one representative from each maximal collection of of equivalent edges and loops.
+Now $H'$ satisfies the assumptions of Lemma~\ref{l:mstw}, thus we conclude that $H'$ has at most $3n - 6$ edges where $n$ is the number of vertices of $H$.

-Our next aim is to show that the degree of each vertex in $H'$ is at least six.
-The touching points of disks $D_{\ww}$ are in a bijection with pairs of twins $\pp = (\sigma, e)$ and $\pp' = (\sigma',e')$ which are not matched.
+Finally we aim to show that the degree of each vertex in $H'$ is at least $6$ which will yield the desired contradiction.

+Consider a maximal collection $\varepsilon_1, \dots, \varepsilon_k$ of equivalent edges (possibly loops).
+Assume that the endpoints of each of these edges are $v_{\ww}$ and $v_{\ww'}$ with $\ww = (\sigma, W)$ and $\ww' = (\sigma', W')$.
+(We have $\ww = \ww'$ if they are loops.)
+Then $\varepsilon_1, \dots, \varepsilon_k$ emanate from $v_\ww$ consecutively without loss of generality in this order in the clockwise direction.
+(Here we already use that each loop contains a vertex in the interior and in the exterior, otherwise an empty loop could appear in between.)
+Subsequently, $\varepsilon_1, \dots, \varepsilon_k$ emanate from $v_{\ww'}$ consecutively in the counterclockwise direction.
+(We consider the other ends of these edges, if they are loops.)
+According to the construction of $H$, each $\varepsilon_i$ corresponds to a touching point of $D_\ww$ and $D_{\ww'}$.
+The touching points appear consecutively exactly in the same order in which $\varepsilon_i$ emanate from $v_\ww$ and $v_{\ww'}$ respectively.
+The touching points of $D_{\ww}$ and $D_{\ww}$ are in a bijection with pairs of twins $\pp = (\sigma, e)$ and $\pp' = (\sigma',e')$ which are not matched.
 Furthermore $e$ belongs to some walk $W$ where $\ww = (\sigma, W)$ is an unmatched pair as well as $e'$ belongs to some walk $W'$ where $\ww' = (\sigma', W')$ is an unmatched pair.
-A collection of consecutive touching points along a boundary of $D_{\ww}$ as well as along the boundary $D_{\ww'}$ corresponds to the fact that words $w(\pp)$ and $w(\pp')$ share a piece (formed by the labels of letters of the edges in pairs of twins corresponding to the touching points).
-Note that this is indeed a proper piece as either $w(\pp) \neq w(\pp')$ or $i(\pp) \neq i(\pp')$ because $\pp$ and $\pp'$ are not matched.
-Due to the small cancellation property $C(6)$, we get that $w(\pp)$ meets this way at least six pieces and thus there are at least six maximal collections of consecutive loops or multiple edges from each vertex of $H$.
+A collection of consecutive touching points along a boundary of $D_{\ww}$ as well as along the boundary $D_{\ww'}$ corresponds to the fact that words $w(\pp)$ and $w(\pp')$ possibly after a cyclic shift\footnote{A cyclic shift is necessary if the consecutive touching points are the first and the last touching point of $D_\ww$ or $D_{\ww}$ when the first and the last is considered in the order induced by $W$ or $W'$ respectively.} share a subpiece (formed by the labels of letters of the edges in pairs of twins corresponding to the touching points).
+Note that this is indeed a proper subpiece as either $w(\pp) \neq w(\pp')$ or $i(\pp) \neq i(\pp')$ because $\pp$ and $\pp'$ are not matched.
+(Here we also use our assumption that the words $w_j$ are aperiodic.
+It is used in the case that $w(\pp) = w(\pp')$ and $i(\pp) \neq i(\pp')$.)
+Due to the small cancellation property for subpieces $C_{\sub}(6)$, we get that $w(\pp)$ meets this way at least six subpieces and thus there are at least six maximal collections of equivalent loops or multiple edges from each vertex of $H$.
 That is, the degree of each vertex in $H'$ is at least six.